Last updated: February 2020

 The retention periods

-When providing contractual services, we will keep your basic personal data (names, addresses, contact details) for a minimum of 6 years after which time it will be destroyed.
+When providing contractual services, we will keep your basic personal or business information(business name, names, business addresses, contact details) for a minimum of 7 years after which time it will be destroyed.

-The retention period for your personal information after filling out our contact form online is 1 month after which it will be destroyed.
+The retention period for your company or personal information after filling out our contact form online is 1 month after which it will be destroyed.

 The retention period for your name and email address after subscribing to our website blog will be for the duration you are subscribed.
 From the moment you unsubscribe your data will be deleted after 1 month.